kevlar-group/kevlar-github-actions/README.md

 ## Notes

 - All workflows run on `ubuntu-latest` runners
-- The deploy workflow only runs on the `main` branch
+- The deploy workflows only run on the `main` branch
 - Build and push workflows skip pull requests
 - Make sure to replace `your-org` with your actual GitHub organization name
 - Use `@main` or `@v1.0.0` to pin to specific versions of the workflows